 K: It's really great to support emerging writers and for us, as we go forward, we'd like to mentor emerging creatives.
 Whether that's writers or photographers or anything else.
 That was a really nice experience for me, to mentor someone through that writing process and give them confidence.
 Because when I was starting out, I was very much working on my own and didn’t know if I was doing a good job.
 You send it off and then you have edits or you don't have edits.
 It can be really daunting.
 I actually didn't know that was part of the process.
 So it's nice to let someone know it's normal to have edits and encourage them.
 Just having more communication which you don't always get with editors in traditional music magazines because they don't have time.
 So yeah, it was good for me to reflect on my experience and then put other practices in place to make writers feel comfortable.

 "Sometimes I feel like you do get this thing in journalism where it's people covering the same thing all the time [...]
 SEEN is not about that."

 Where can people find SEEN, and how regularly will you be releasing new issues?

-K: The best place to go is our website.
-We’ve actually sold out of the print edition of the magazine, but you can still purchase a digital version.
-Our launch event at Bound Art Book Fair at Whitworth Art Gallery couldn’t have gone better to be honest!
+K: The best place to go is our website www.seenuniverse.com.
+The launch event at Bound Art Book Fair at Whitworth Art Gallery couldn’t have gone better to be honest!
 We had such a great response, it was really encouraging, especially with people from the communities we want to represent coming to support.
 In terms of releasing new issues, we envisage it might be between twice to three or four times a year in due course.
-That seems realistic given how many other things we’ve all got going on and how long it takes to put a magazine together.
+That seems realistic given how many other things we've all got going on and how long it takes to put a magazine together.